Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 The doorkeeper of a military hospital, he is widely considered the first cataphile.

-According to the story, he one day ended up in the quarries by following a stairway found in the courtyard.
+According to lore, he one day ended up in the quarries by following a stairway found in the hospital courtyard.
 And he lost his way.

-Eleven years later, he was found, identified by the keychain he carried on his belt, the most famous of the Paris Catacombs deaths.
+Eleven years later, he was found, identified by the keychain he carried on his belt.

-Not everyone believes the story, but it does serve as a cautionary tale for those who would wander around unprepared.
+Not everyone believes the story, but it serves as a cautionary tale for those who would wander around unprepared.

 Today, Philibert is widely considered the cataphile patron saint.